Crotalaria juncea: Description

-Leaf simple, c.
-2.5v10.5 cm long, c.
-6–20 mm broad, linear or oblong, obtuse or subacute, apiculate, pubescent on both sides, hairs appressed, silky.

-Petiole c.
-1.2–2.5 mm long; stipules almost absent.

-Inflorescence an erect terminal and lateral raceme, up to 30 cm long, 12–20-flowered.
-Pedicel c.
-3–7 mm long.
-Bract minute; bracteoles 2, below the calyx.
-Calyx c.
-1.8–2.0 cm long, pubescent, teeth linear-lanceolate.
-Corolla bright yellow.
-Vexillum ovate-oblong, slightly exserted.

-Fruit c.
-2.5–3.2 cm long, sessile, pubescent, 10–15-seeded.
-Fl.Per.
-May–September.
+This plant is shrubby, with yellow flowers, short soft hairs covering the stems, and can grow up to 9 feet tall.
+It has elongated alternate leaves, meaning the leaf pattern on the stem is a spiral.

 Modern applications

 Crotalaria juncea has many practical applications in the modern world.
-First, it is a source of natural fibre.
+First, it is a source of natural fiber.
 It is used for cordage, fishing nets, ropes, and more.
 It is particularly beneficial because of its resistance to root-knot nematodes and is also a soil improving crop via nitrogen fixation.
-The Sunnhemp Research Station of Uttar Pradesh further researched Crotalaria juncea’s genotypic impact on fibre yield.
-Four different genotypes of Crotalaria juncea were observed for three years to determine which genotype would yield in a high fibre yield.
-Important data that was collected across the plant genotypes include height (cm), basal diameter (mm), green biomass weight (q/ha), fibre weight (q/ha), and stick weight (q/ha).
-Out of the four genotypes, namely SUIN-029, SUIN-080, SUIN-037, and SUIN-043, SUIN-029 was superior in resulting in a high fibre yield.
+The Sunn Hemp Research Station of Uttar Pradesh further researched Crotalaria juncea's genotypic impact on fiber yield.
+Four different genotypes of Crotalaria juncea were observed for three years to determine which genotype would yield in a high fiber yield.
+Important data that was collected across the plant genotypes include height (cm), basal diameter (mm), green biomass weight (q/ha), fiber weight (q/ha), and stick weight (q/ha).
+Out of the four genotypes, SUIN-029 was superior in resulting in a high fiber yield.
 This genotype can even be used as a template for future breeding.

 Another practical application of Crotalaria juncea includes fuel.
 Crotalaria juncea holds a relatively high fuel value.
-In fact, a process optimization method for the extraction of oil from Crotalaria juncea is being researched in order to utilize the fuel value in Crotalaria juncea.
-The current method of oil extraction is known as the soxhlet based extraction which has an oil yield of 13% in four hours at 37 degrees Celsius.
+In fact, a process optimization method for the extraction of oil from Crotalaria juncea is being researched to utilize the fuel value in Crotalaria juncea.
+The current method of oil extraction is known as the Soxhlet based extraction which has an oil yield of 13% in four hours at 37 degrees Celsius.
 However, a novel three-phase partitioning based extraction shows an oil yield of 37% in two hours at 37 degrees Celsius.
 Furthermore, the optimization factors that were identified include ammonium sulphate and butanol, pH, and temperature, and these factors impact the oil yield.

 Furthermore, Crotalaria juncea has applications in the agricultural field since it impacts common food production.
 Crotalaria juncea is identified as a plant that is an important summer cover crop in southeastern United States.
 The allelopathic effects of Crotalaria juncea on weeds, vegetable crops, and cover crops were observed via greenhouse and growth chamber experiments.
 Crotalaria juncea, reduced both the germination and seedlings of various crop species (bell pepper, tomato, onion, and others).
 The allelochemical activity in Crotalaria juncea was in the leaves and remained active for 16 days after harvest.
-Furthermore, Crotalaria juncea’s allelochemical effect may have practical applications for weed management.
+Furthermore, Crotalaria juncea's allelochemical effect may have practical applications for weed management.